ericearl/MakeRPG/docs/roles_skills_stats.md

 To build a valid stats and skills system specifically for this software, use the following rules.

-For a fully documented YAML file example, see the `system_stats_skills.yaml` in the repository's `Examples` folder.
+For a fully documented YAML file example, see the `system_stats_skills.yaml` in the code repository's `Examples` folder.

 # Reference Examples